 - Peabody Series in Media History

 - UnCivil Wars

-Conferences: American Historical Association, American Society for Environmental History, Association of American Geographers, Organization of American Historians, Society of Civil War Historians, Southern Labor Studies Conference, American Sociological Association.
+Conferences: American Historical Association, American Society for Environmental History, Association of American Geographers, American Studies Association, Organization of American Historians, Society of Civil War Historians, Southern Labor Studies Conference, American Sociological Association.

 Beyond the book, I have a long-standing commitment to digital scholarship and remain deeply engaged in seeking the best ways to truly publish (not post) that scholarship.
-Most recently that includes digital “supplements” for books in the New Perspectives on the Civil War Era series, as well as serving on the University of Georgia’s Digital Humanities Steering Committee, part of a broader DIGI collaboration with UGA Libraries, faculty, and the Willson Center.
+Most recently that includes helping to bring the Manifold digital publishing platform to the Press.

 So, I seek fresh ideas in books and digital scholarship that bring lucid but constructive complexity to our established stories.
 Books that make me go “hmmm?”
 That’s what I seek.
 Surprise me.